Smooth Koopman eigenfunctions: Nested deconstruction

 The gradient fields $\nabla_\metric z_1, \ldots, \nabla_\metric z_d$ are independent by Lemma \ref{lem:submersion}, thus a Riemannian metric $\tau$ can be chosen so that they are orthonormal to each other.
 Now define $d$ vector fields $V_1,\ldots, V_d$, inductively as shown below.

 The main result of this paper proves that the $V_k$ are tangential to these foliations $\Fol^{(k)}$, but at the same time, have $z_1,\ldots,z_k$ as eigenfunctions.
 It says even more.
 Let $\Phi_k^t$ be the flow associated to $V_k$.
 Obviously, it is tangential to $\Fol^{(k)}$.
-Thus one can define a return map
+Thus one has a return map

+We thus have a sequence of successively finer partitions $\Fol^{(k)}$, vector fields $V_k$ obtained by removing components of $V$ from the gradients of the first $k$ eigenfunctions, and the flows $\Phi^t_k$ induced by these vector fields.
+For each of the $k$-th level foliation, we have set apart the "first" leaf $\calL_k$.
+Our main result demonstrated how this nested construction also reflects a nested structure of the dynamics.

 \begin{theorem} [Main result] Let Assumptions \ref{A:A1} and \ref{A:z_multple} hold, and for every $k\in \braces{ 1, \ldots, d}$, $\pi^{(k)}$, $\Fol^{(k)}$ and $\calL_k$ be as defined above, $\mu_k$ be as in \eqref{eqn:mu_k}, let $V_k$ be the vector fields in \eqref{eqn:def:Vk}, $\Phi_k^t$ be the associated flow, and $\Return_k$ be the return maps from \eqref{eqn:def:Return_k}.
 Then for each $k$ in $\braces{1, \ldots, d}$, \begin{enumerate}[(i)] \item $V_k$ is tangent to the foliation $\Fol^{(k)}$. \item $V_k z_j = 0$ if $1\leq j<k$, and $V_k z_j = i \omega_j z_j$ if $k\leq j\leq d$, . \item The leaf $\calL_{k-1}$ is invariant under $\Phi_k$, i.e., $\Phi_k^t:\calL_{k-1} \to \calL_{k-1}$ is a $C^1$ flow.
 Moreover, $\Phi_k^{2\pi/\omega_k}:\calL_{k} \to \calL_{k}$. \item The map $\Iso^{(k)}$ defined below is a $C^1$ bijection.